meros/cpp-netalicious/README.md

 * TcpAcceptor - able to bind/accept/close
 * TcpChannel - able to read/write/close
 * ReadableBuffer - working, needs utilities for ease of use
-* TcpConnector - basic functionaly with hardcoded address and syncronous operation
+* TcpConnector - basic functionaly with hardcoded address
 * TODO: SslChannel

 Design decisions and random thoughts